Programs

 Humanities for Humanity

-The course requires no writing, no essays and no exams, but instead gives all participants the opportunity to share diverse perspectives.
+The course requires no writing, no essays and no exams, but instead allows all participants to share diverse perspectives.

 Dedicated upper-year students are encouraged to join as mentors, and will receive co-curricular record credit.